 The speed up does lead to morale starting to crack though, and many start to grumble.
 You get the feeling if we were pushed further, or another absurd twist to this job (being told it was all about quality but then told it’s all about working fast) a collective fight back would have occurred, and management would have had to pull back in some ways.
 If the job had maybe lasted for 6 months I think such a fight back would have occurred.
 It would have been messy and uneven, but many would have taken part.

 Although we wield more power than we thought on the office floor, most workers didn’t realise it.
 The majority of the workers were very young (under 25) and inexperienced.
 For some, it is their first job.
 Probably a majority have university degrees, so have high expectations that they are going to get well-paid and somewhat stimulating jobs, so this is what is called ‘not a real job’ for them, just an ‘in between’ job before they supposedly get those well-paid and somewhat stimulating jobs (that mostly doesn’t happen, of course).
 Overall, my impression was that few had experienced open workplace conflict, or collective struggle, or even unions for that matter.
 A lot are just shuffling around from temporary contract to temporary contract, so think that they will just put up with things if they get bad, because in a few months they will be working somewhere else (or on the dole queue).
-The workforce was multicultural – a majority were white, yet a substantial minority were Maori, Samoan, Cook Island, Indian, and Japanese.
+The workforce was multicultural – a majority were white, yet a substantial minority were Maori, Samoan, Cook Island, Tongan, Indian, and Japanese.
 A few are migrants from Britain, Zimbabwe and Eastern Europe.
+The workforce was also evenly divided between female and male workers.
 Peoples political views are diverse, ranging from right wing to far left.
 Most of the young workers don’t have firm politics, with some coming across as a bit nihilist.
 Yet this diversity did not create problems between workers, as most people got on pretty well.
-But in the short time we were there (the job lasted 3 or 4 months) it was difficult to build lasting communal bonds between all the workers (while of course a few solid cliques formed).
+But in the short time we were there (the job lasted 4 or 5 months) it was difficult to build lasting communal bonds between all the workers (while of course a few solid cliques formed).
 This was especially difficult on the job with the management technique of moving people around all the time.

 Yet, at the same time, there were plenty of reasons for collective struggle.
 The work was intensely boring.
 Management were pretty shambolic and ad-hoc, we had no say in what was going on, but had the pretence of ‘consultation’ now and then.
 Overall management treated us like school kids: they thought we were dumb and thick, in constant need of being monitored, and constantly making mistakes.
 Just like school, the team leaders had a few ‘naughty girls and boys’ who they picked on, and used as examples to keep others in line.
-One technique was to put the ‘naughty ones’ in ‘hot seats’ right next to the team leader who can directly look at their screens.
+One technique was to put the ‘naughty ones’ in ‘hot seats’ right next to the team leader who could directly look at their screens.
 Their work gets closely monitored and commented on.
 This is a familiar technique – it is common in many offices I’ve found, to put the worker deemed too rebellious in the most exposed place in the whole open office, so they can be seen and monitored (one guy who I met in another job said he was put right in the middle of an open office where his work behaviour was in the line of sight of 3 managers).
 As well, team leaders take on board ‘teacher’s pets’ who have buttered up to the team leader and thus were considered angels no matter what they did.
 Thus they could get away with more.
 And the super fast workers who treated their jobs as a computer game were never disciplined for being inaccurate.
 Of course, this crude favouritism suits management perfectly, as it is a classic and tried and tested form of divide and rule (and I’ve found it in all the offices I’ve worked in, including ones where the workers have permanent jobs in the ‘public service’).